fimmtiu/robot-arena/README.md

 * `ticks`: How many ticks elapsed between the start and end of the match

 We'll use these results to decide which scripts get spliced and mutated for the next generation.

+### Lineage tracking

+TO DO: Later we'll want a log that keeps track of how each script has evolved and advanced over generations.

+## Generation logic (FIXME)

+If the current generation doesn't have a scripts dir:
+  If this is the first generation:
+    Generate N random scripts.
+  Else:
+    Find the best scripts from the previous generation.
+      - Read all rows, sum scores for each script
+      - Sort by score, take the top 20%.
+    Create N new scripts: some random, some unmodified, some mutated, some spliced.

+Read this generation's results.csv:
+  - total number of rows
+  - for each script, the number of rows where it's appeared and the IDs of the scripts it's battled Loop forever:
+  For each script that's done less than N tests:
+    Pick a script that's also done less than N tests, which isn't this script and which hasn't challenged this script before
+      - If no such script exists, we're done with the generation.
+Break loop.
+    Run a test with the two scripts
+    Update in-memory results structure
+    Write the results to results.csv and the cells log